MagicMirrorOrg/MagicMirror/modules/README.md

 ***module* Module Object** - The reference to a module you want to remove from the results.
 **Returns Array** - An array with module instances.<br>

 If you to remove a specific module instance from a selection based on a classname, use the exceptWithClass method on a result of the `MM.getModules()` method.
-This can be helpfull if you want to select all module instances except the instance of your module.
+This can be helpful if you want to select all module instances except the instance of your module.

 **Examples:**
 ````javascript